What is active listening?

 One of the most sincere forms of respect is actually listening to what another has to say. – Bryant H. McGill

 Here’s the thing: listening takes effort.
 It takes discipline.
-Listening is like working out.
-You know it’s good for you, you say you’re gonna do it more, but – wait, there’s one more thing I wanted to say!
+Listening is kind of like working out.
+You know it’s good for you, you say you’re gonna do it more but… Hey, before you say that, I just realized there’s something else I wanted to say!

 - Maintain good eye contact